 Upon installing Google Analytics on your site, it can take a few hours to start collecting your website data.

-Once it starts collecting your website data, you can go to Insights » Dashboard in your WordPress dashboard to see how your website is doing.
+Once it starts collecting your website data, you can go to Insights » Reports in your WordPress dashboard to see how your website is doing.
 MonsterInsights gives you a quick overview of your traffic stats, so you don’t always have to log into your Google Analytics account to get an overview.

 However, if you need more detailed traffic stats, you can log into your Google Analytics account.